 1. Your CV

-The key job of your CV is to help you to stand out in the pile/inbox and make it a no brainer that a potential employer should see you.
-Your aim should be to mention experience and expertise that you are then able to talk about fully and with enthusiasm.
+The key job of your CV is to help you to stand out in the pile/inbox and make it a no-brainer that a potential employer should see you.
+Your aim should be to mention the experience and expertise that you are then able to talk about fully and with enthusiasm.
 Therefore, your CV needs to:

 - Make it super clear what your skills and experience are.

 - Include ‘hooks’, so that potential employers want to know more.